sajmaru/EaseDownloader/README.md

 # EaseDownloader
-Python tool with GUI to easily download Datasets for object detection model training
+Python tool to

+->Search for images using keyworkd on all websites and easily download Datasets for object detection model training.

+->Download YouTube videos by just pasting the URL